 Fall: After 7 days of practice for team and not before 9 calendar days (Aug.
-21, 2020).
-Spring: After 7 days of practice for team and not before 9 calendar days (March 24, 2021).
+16, 2023).
+Spring: After 7 days of practice for team and not before 9 calendar days (March 20, 2024).

 Number of Competitions: A high school may have any number of soccer teams but no team or individual is to exceed 18 contests in addition to MHSAA tournament games.
+An athlete may participate in three halves on the same day, including on two different levels (JV/Varsity, for instance).
 Teams may have two multi-team tournaments count as one contest (two full games or 180 total minutes allowed; see provisions in MHSAA Handbook, Reg.
 II, Section 10).

 Scrimmages: Teams may participate in a total of four (4) scrimmages, and all are to be held before the team's last contest.
-UPDATE: During the Fall 2020 season, no scrimmages against other schools are allowed.

-Regular Season Overtimes: Beginning in Fall 2017, overtime play is not allowed in the regular season.
+Regular Season Overtimes: Overtime play is not allowed in the regular season.
 There are two exceptions: overtimes can be played in a league's end-of-season bracketed tournament, and shootouts are allowed in multi-team tournaments.